3Hren/blackhole/doc/formatter-string.md

 Logger doesn't rise an exception on missing attributes while `BH_LOG` call, it send message to `stdout`.

-###Placeholders of type 'oph'.
+###Placeholders of 'oph'-type.
 Optional placeholders

 Syntax:
 ```
 %(' [char]* '[' alnum+ ']' [char]* ')?s
 ```

 This placeholder doesn't require attribute in log message.
-If log message doesn't containe nesessary attribute all of the content inside braces will be skipped.
+If log message doesn't containe nesessary attribute all of the content inside parenthesis will be skipped.

 Let's consider the next pattern